in

 Hyde Park Corner, London

-Richmond, the terrace
+#30 Richmond, the bridge

-Richmond, the terrace
+Richmond, the bridge

 #39 Houses of Parliament, St. Stephen’s Hall (Interior), London